anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

     bos: "" # optional, empty string by default
 ```

-You can see how we make use of format specifiers to format the input chat.
-For the above example, the "instruction" (format specifier) passed in to the `system` template is almost the entire prompt (mainly problem context), the "instruction" passed in to the `user` template contains the specific instructions for the assistant, and the "instruction" passed in to the `assistant` template is the expected response ('safe' or 'unsafe').
+For the above example, the "instruction" (format specifier) passed in to the `system` template is almost the entire prompt (mainly problem context), the "instruction" passed in to the `user` template contains the specific instructions for the LLM, and the "instruction" passed in to the `assistant` template is the expected response ('safe' or 'unsafe').
 Also note that this is only one of the many possibilites of `prompt_format` you can specify (with your data preprocessing changing accordingly).

 With the change in the base model weights (`initial_base_model_ckpt_path`) and the change in `prompt_format`, you should be able to fine-tune a model like Llama Guard-2.
 An example YAML is provided in [llama-guard-2.yaml](./llama-guard-2.yaml).
 We've preprocessed [nvidia/Aegis-AI-Content-Safety-Dataset-1.0](https://huggingface.co/datasets/nvidia/Aegis-AI-Content-Safety-Dataset-1.0?row=0) to fine-tune Llama Guard 2.
 To get started, run